codalogic/Aarch64-Experiments/README.md

 returning to the caller.  `x16` to `x18` have special uses and are probably best left alone.
 `x29` and `x30` also have special uses as the 'Frame Pointer' and 'Link Register'.

-Values are returned to the caller in `x0` or, if the value won't fit in a register, in the location pointed to by `x8`.
+Values are returned to the caller in `x0` or, if the value won't fit in the register, in the location pointed to by `x8`.

 ## Useful Resources